 For example, a 2016 survey by Netmums revealed the top 50 most common childhood memories in Britain, which included family holidays, hide and seek, collecting shells on the beach, and watching Top of the Pops.
 The survey also found that most of the memories were related to the summer season and the beach, and that parents today worry their kids don't have the same kind of memories due to technology and lack of time.

-A new survey of 2,000 UK adults has revealed the top 50 most common childhood memories.
-Heartwarmingly, family memories have taken the top three spots, with Christmas dinner in first place, closely followed by going to the beach and visiting grandparents.
+A survey by Heathrow in 2019 asked 2,000 adults to list their favourite childhood memories.
+Researchers came up with a top list of 50 popular childhood memories.
+Heart-warmingly, family memories took the top three spots, with Christmas dinner in first place, closely followed by going to the beach and visiting grandparents.

-‘Memory is a tricky and unreliable thing, but those earliest recollections from our childhood can also be the strongest and most vivid,’ said a spokesperson for Heathrow, who commissioned the research.
+"Memory is a tricky and unreliable thing, but those earliest recollections from our childhood can also be the strongest and most vivid," said a spokesperson for Heathrow, who commissioned the research.